IAccessible/IAccessible.github.io/index.md

     image_height: '121'
     url: "trainings"
     btn_label : "More about trainings"
-    title: Become an accessibility expert
+    featuretitle: Become an accessibility expert
     excerpt: |
       Sign-up for our workshops and hands-on training on how to create accessible web and mobile applications.
 We customize them to your specific needs and meet the learners where they are.